 USS knows the flight path of each UAV UE during the UAV Flight Authorization procedure or Application layer report.
 In some case, the flight path of different UAV UEs is overlapped or within the same area.
 USS can request to the 5GS system to perform the DAA between any two UAV UEs whose flight path may be overlapped or within the same area, i.e., network-assisted DAA solution is used.

-In addition, DAA solution could be achieved using PC5, but any UAV UE may do not have ProSe capability, so the network-assisted DAA is useful in this case.
+The network-assisted DAA is useful, for scenarios where regulations might not consider a device to device solution sufficient or for scenarios where the availability of PC5 connectivity in all UAVs cannot be assumed.

+This solution applies to the UAV UEs belonging to the same PLMN.
+For the UAV UEs belonging to the different PLMNs, USS can get the UAV location from the network and check by itself.

 6.X.3 Procedures